 There are a wide variety of luxury and upper mid-range tourist hotels such as The Ritz-Carlton Osaka, Hilton, Granvia, dai-ichi, ANA Hotel, InterContinental Hotel Osaka, Westin, New hankyu.
 It offers more spacious rooms compared to Japanese standards.

-Stay in Kita district if you area a first time traveller; you love modern cityscape, you want to do a lot of day trips to other cities in Kansai region, you love shopping, you want easy access to sights and attractions by public transport.
+Stay in Kita district if you area a first time traveller; you want to do a lot of day trips to other cities in Kansai region; you love modern cityscape; you love shopping, you want easy access to sights and attractions by public transport.